mlhartme/stool/client/documentation.md

 Stool is configured via properties.
 A property is a key/value pair.
 Value has a type (string, number, date, boolean, list (of strings), or map (string to string)).
 Stool distinguishes server properties and stage properties.
 Server properties are global settings that apply to all stages, they are usually adjusted by system administrators (see [server configuration](#stool-server)).
-Stage properties onfigure the respective stage only, every stage has its own set of stage properties.
+Stage properties configure the respective stage only, every stage has its own set of stage properties.
 You can adjust stage properties with [stool config](#stool-config).

 Besides properties, every stage has status fields, you can view them with `sc status`.
 Status fields are similar to